thoughtcroft/thoughtcroft.github.io/_posts/2021-02-26-prototype-aquaponics-system-design.md

 - garden
 ---

-I should confess right upfront that I heavily researched (stole) most of my ideas from the Aquaponics community and in particular, Rob Gray, whose excellent [Rob Bob's Aquaponics & Backyard Farm](https://www.youtube.com/channel/UChz2QEbZECEzUih1DiqZTNA) YouTube channel, is a great source of inspiration and knowledge.
+I should confess right upfront that I heavily researched (stolen) most of my ideas from the Aquaponics community and in particular, Rob Gray, whose excellent [Rob Bob's Aquaponics & Backyard Farm](https://www.youtube.com/channel/UChz2QEbZECEzUih1DiqZTNA) YouTube channel, is a great source of inspiration and knowledge.